 In a dental emergency, it’s best to contact us right away and follow the steps above.
 In many cases, we can save your natural tooth.
 Time is of the essence when it comes to dental emergencies.

-Dr. Asil has helped many patients with various dental emergencies over the years.
+Dr. Petri has helped many patients with various dental emergencies over the years.
 Call us right away at (714) 881-5500 if you are experiencing a dental emergency.